neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

     siftDown(array[0]);
 ```

-It is also possible to optimize heap sort by starting the heapifying process at `i = pow(2, (int) log2(array.length)) - 1` (this is just the smallest power of 2 less than the array length); this is possible because the leaf nodes do not have children and it would be pointless to call the function `siftDown()` for them.
-Nevertheless, even though the current implementation does without this optimization, *heap sort is actually the fastest among all the sorting algorithms* (according to the tests below).
-For more information about the analysis and results, refer to the section on ***Comparisons and Individual Analyses***.
+It is also possible to optimize heap sort by starting the heapifying process at `i = pow(2, (int) log2(array.length)) - 1` (this is just the smallest power of 2 less than the array length); this is possible because the leaf nodes do not have children and it would be pointless to call the function `siftDown()` on them.
+Nevertheless, even though the current implementation does without this optimization, **heap sort is generally the fastest among all the six sorting algorithms** that were chosen (at least according to the implementations within this project).
+For more information about the analyses and results, refer to the section on ***Comparisons and Individual Analyses***.

 One important thing to note was that a different optimization was used to speed up heap sort.
 Originally, I managed to implement the algorithm exclusively using *swaps*.
 When sifting elements down the tree, a swap would occur at every level when it was possible.
 This meant copying two different records unto two different locations.
 However, upon saving the root in a temp variable and only "shifting" child nodes up instead of performing swaps (much like insertion sort shifts adjacent elements rather than swapping to the end), heap sort ran about twice as fast as it did in the initial runs (although sadly I do not have data for the initial implementation of heap sort I did).
 This makes sense given the fact that the act of copying data was cut in half.